Tuesday Tips: Columbia MBA Essay Tips for 2024-2025

 Columbia MBA Essay 2

-Tell us about a time when you were challenged around one of these five skills.
-Describe the situation, the actions you took, and the outcome.
-(250 words)
+Describe a time or situation when you had the need to utilize one of these five skills, and tell us the actions you took and the outcome.

 As one of SBC’s Columbia insider consultants explains, “Columbia wants to know what the applicant is going to give back to the CBS community-they want people that will give as much as they will take away.”

-When choosing a topic in diversity, equity, and inclusion, you can focus on your own experiences or those you were part of.
+For this essay you can focus on your own experiences or those you were part of.
 Make sure you are writing with empathy.
 For example, did you understand multiple perspectives and consider them?
 Also, can you understand the backgrounds and cultures of those around you?
 Demonstrated cultural awareness and a community mindset will go far in this essay.

 Columbia MBA Essay 3